0ffSecVault/0ffSecVault.github.io/about.md

 published: true
 ---

-The goal of 0ffSecVault is to share and help professionals or enthusiastic people that wants to join the cyber security world from Offensive & Defensive sides.
+The goal of 0ffSecVault is to share and help professionals or enthusiastic people who want to join the cyber security world from Offensive & Defensive sides.

 ### More Information